Affordable Care Act – Explained

 When 1095-C is supposed to go

-Starting 2015 tax year sending out 1095-C forms has been made mandatory.
+Since 2015, sending out 1095-C forms has been made mandatory.
 Employers have to send these out to their full-time employees and also to the IRS.
-Employees should receive them by the end of January — so in January 2016, forms for 2015 tax year will be sent.
+Employees should receive them by the end of January — so the forms for 2022 should be sent before January 31, 2023.

-Employers filing paper forms will have time till February 2016 and if they are filing electronically will have time till March 2016.
-Employers having employees 250 or more have to file the forms to IRS electronically only and those who have full-time employees less than 250 have the option to file in paper or electronically.
-Dates have to be maintained strictly to avoid any kind of penalty from IRS.
+Employers filing paper forms will have time till February 28, 2023, and if they are filing electronically, they have time till March 31, 2023.
+Employers having 250+ employees have to file the forms to IRS electronically and those who have full-time employees less than 250 have the option to file in paper or electronically.
+Dates have to be maintained strictly to avoid any kind of penalty from the IRS.